RaphaelRibes/GeCKO-MTruncatula/VARIANTS_CALLING/README.md

 <ins>Description of the main files:</ins>

+- *workflow_info.txt*:&nbsp;&nbsp;&nbsp;File that contains the date and time of the workflow launch, the link to the Github repository and the commit ID

+**HAPLOTYPE_CALLER directory**
-- in the HAPLOTYPE_CALLER folder: two files by sample, the vcf.gz file (sample.g.vcf.gz) and the associated index file (sample.g.vcf.gz.tbi).
+Two files by sample, the vcf.gz file (sample.g.vcf.gz) and the associated index file (sample.g.vcf.gz.tbi).
 A list of the vcf files contained in this folder will also be here (vcf.list.txt).

+**GENOMICS_DB_IMPORT directory**
-- in the GENOMICS_DB_IMPORT folder: several directories containing the GATK data base and associated files (.json, .vcf and . tdb)
+Several directories containing the GATK data base and associated files (.json, .vcf and . tdb)

+**GENOTYPE_GVCFS directory**
-- in the GENOTYPE_GVCFS folder: the final variants_calling.vcf.gz file and its associated index (variants_calling.vcf.gz.tbi)
+The final variants_calling.vcf.gz file and its associated index (variants_calling.vcf.gz.tbi)

 ## Tools